E3-JSI/model-SloMET-ATOMIC-2020/README.md

 ## 💽 Data

-To get the data react to the project maintainer.
+To get the data reach out to the project's maintainer.

 **NOTE:** The data will be made publicly available.
 Stay tuned for more!